“Genetic markers are known DNA sequences which can be used for studying any kind of polymorphism”.

-Thus the DNA markers like the VNTR and STRs are one of the first choices in the DNA fingerprinting, parental verification and maternal cell contamination.
+Thus the DNA markers like the VNTR and STRs are one of the first choices in DNA fingerprinting, parental verification and maternal cell contamination.

-The markers like RAPD and SSCP have great value in plant genetic studies such as plant hybridizations studies, DNA barcoding, plant breeding, creating stress-resistant species etc.
+The markers like RAPD and SSCP have great value in plant genetic studies such as plant hybridizations studies, DNA barcoding, plant breeding, creating stress-resistant species, etc.

-RFLP, SNP and AFLP like genetic markers are now routinely used in the genetic disease analysis and diagnosis.
+RFLP, SNP and AFLP like genetic markers are now routinely used in genetic disease analysis and diagnosis.

 Furthermore, gene mapping and genetic screening can be done using genetic markers.